dhoulb/blork/README.md

 ### throws(): Set a custom error constructor

 To change the error object Blork throws when a type doesn't match, use the `throws()` function.
+It accepts a single argument a custom class (can be _any_ class, not just classes extending `Error`).

 ```js
 import { throws, check } from "blork";